Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 June can be a lovely time to visit Italy with kids as chances are the weather will allow them to spend time and the park and play in the spring sun at least for part of your stay.

-Sicily with kids – mild and beautiful perfect for family sightseeing and days on the beach
+Sicily with kids – mild and beautiful perfect for family sightseeing and days on the beach, Sicily is wonderful in June!

 Looking for family destination ideas in Italy?
 Find my selection of the best places to visit in Italy with kids here.